-Racing NSW has purchased three farms which are used by Team Thoroughbred NSW:
+Racing NSW has purchased four farms which are used by Team Thoroughbred NSW:

 Bandanora in the Capertee Valley north of Lithgow is a 2600-acre mixed farming property which boasts a state-of-the-art equestrian centre including a 66mx25m indoor arena.